Anders Palmér

 Anders Mikael Palmér (born 24 April 1960) is a Swedish former footballer who played as a midfielder.

-During his career he played for Malmö FF and Vancouver Whitecaps FC.
-He earned 12 caps for the Sweden national football team between 1983 and 1987.
+During his career he played for Malmö FF and Vancouver Whitecaps.
+He earned 12 caps for the Sweden men's national football team between 1983 and 1987.
 Today he is a youth coach at Malmö FF.
 He also competed in the men's tournament at the 1988 Summer Olympics.

 Personal life

 Palmér is the son of former professional footballer Karl-Erik Palmér who scored three goals for Sweden at the 1950 FIFA World Cup where Sweden finished third.